codeboltai/codeboltai.github.io/docs/api/browser/screenshot.md

 ### Explanation:

 The codebolt.browser.screenshot() function is used to capture a screenshot of the current page displayed in the browser.
 This function is helpful for various purposes such as visual verification, debugging, or generating documentation.

-### Explaination of the code:

-Navigation: The script navigates to the desired web page using codebolt.browser.goToPage("https://example.com").

-Screenshot Capture: Once the page has loaded, the script calls codebolt.browser.screenshot() to capture a screenshot of the current page.
-This function takes a snapshot of the entire visible area of the web page, including all visible elements and content. -->